 PDF documents have been common use within business for many years.
 Protecting PDFs against change is fast becoming a hot topic.
 Digitally signing PDFs with a certifying signature protects the content and also shows who signed or approved the document.
-This article explains how you can easily digitally sign PDFs, it covers what is needed to electronically sign PDF documents and the different types of PDF signatures.
+This article explains how you can easily digitally sign PDFs, what is needed to electronically sign PDF documents and the different types of PDF signatures.

-How to digitally sign PDF documents?
+How to digitally sign PDF documents

 The PDF Signature is created by the PDF signing software using a simple process as follows:

-Invisible PDF Signatures
+Invisible PDF signatures

 As a result, if even one bit of the PDF document changes perhaps by accident or perhaps by a malicious attacker, then the digital signature will no longer be valid when verified.
 As long as you protect your private PDF signing key then no one else can sign a PDF in your name.

-Now if you have created an invisible PDF signature then the actual visible content of your PDF (e.g. when you print the PDF to paper) will show no indication that the PDF document was signed.
-The embedded digital signature of the PDF has no visible characteristics – it is purely an electronic PDF signature stored inside the PDF document.
+Now, if you have created an invisible PDF signature then the actual visible content of your PDF (e.g. when you print the PDF to paper) will show no indication that the PDF document was signed.
+The embedded digital signature of the PDF has no visible characteristics.
+It is purely an electronic PDF signature stored inside the PDF document.

 Invisible PDF signatures are very useful where the document content MUST not change as a result of the signing process.
-This is definitely needed in some business scenarios where the physical appearance of the document has to follow strict guidelines which must not be changed as part of signing process.
+It is definitely needed in some business scenarios where the physical appearance of the document has to follow strict guidelines which must not be changed as part of signing process.

 The following screenshot shows an invisible PDF signature being viewed inside Ascertia PDF Sign&Seal:

-Visible PDF Signatures
+Visible PDF signatures

 Visible signatures are PDF signatures which actually create a visible “mark” on the PDF page to indicate that the PDF signature has been applied – this digital signature “appearance” is visible when the document is printed to paper.